A printable PDF can be found at the end of this article.

 SPECIAL FOCUS MINISTRIES DEPARTMENT

-One of five LWML departments; it includes the Church Workers in Mission Committee, Committee on Young Women, and the Heart to Heart Sisters Committee.
+One of five LWML departments; it includes the Committee on Young Women, Heart to Heart Committee, and the Special Ministries Task Force.
 The Vice President of Special Focus Ministries is the Department Coordinator.

 Rules related to the details of the administration of the organization rather than to parliamentary procedure.
 Standing Rules do not need approval from the Structure Committee or the voting delegates at LWML conventions.